Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintB/us008/01.requirements-engineering/Readme.md

-# US008 - List vehicles needing check-up
+# US008 - Produce list of vehicles needing maintenance

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an VFM, I want to list the vehicles needing the check-up.
+As a VFM, I want the system to produce a list (report) of vehicles needing maintenance.

 ### 1.2.
 Customer Specifications and Clarifications